Our Essential Services

 Pharmacies in Singapore

-- Medicine in Singapore is classified as prescription-only medication, pharmacy-only medication, or over-the-counter medication.
+- Medicine in Singapore is classified as a prescription-only medication, pharmacy-only medication, or over-the-counter medication.

 - All eight public hospitals have their own pharmacy in Singapore, and so do some of the city’s private medical facilities.